-(ii) Recognition/Derecognition of Financial Assets and Financial Liabilities
+(ii) Recognition/ De-recognition

 Financial assets and financial liabilities are recognised on the date the Fund becomes party to the contractual agreement (trade date) and changes in the fair value of the financial assets or financial liabilities are recognised from this date.
 Investments are derecognised when the right to receive cash flows from the investments has expired or the Fund has transferred substantially all of the risks and rewards of ownership.